11 Things to Do with Kids in Brussels

 • Address: Av. de Tervueren 188A, 1150 Woluwe-Saint-Pierre.

-14. Enjoy various outdoor activities
+14. Enjoy a variety of outdoor activities

 Brussels Park| ©Nico